WordPress/gutenberg/packages/block-editor/src/components/link-control/README.md

 ];
 ```

 An array of settings objects.
-Each object will used to render a `ToggleControl` for that setting.
+Each object will used to render a `ToggleControl`
+for that setting.

+You may choose to provide additional settings by providing an alternative array
+of setting objects.

 ### fetchSearchSuggestions

-- Type: `Function`
-- Required: No

-## Event handlers

-### onClose

 - Type: `Function`
 - Required: No